-

 Signatory organizations are transparent about their funding sources.
 If they accept funding from other organizations, they ensure that funders have no influence over the conclusions the fact-checkers reach in their reports.
 Signatory organizations detail the professional background of all key figures in the organization and explain the organizational structure and legal status.
 Signatories clearly indicate a way for readers to communicate with them.

-4. A commitment to Transparency of Methodology
+4. A commitment to Standards and Transparency of Methodology

 Signatories explain the methodology they use to select, research, write, edit, publish and correct their fact checks.
 They encourage readers to send claims to fact-check and are transparent on why and how they fact-check.